uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 chmod -Rv a-w npc/datasets/awa2/instances/original
 ```

-After this step, the extracted directory `npc/datasets/awa2/archives/Animals_with_Attributes2` from `npc/datasets/awa2/archives/AwA2-data.zip` is no longer required and shall be removed.
+After this step, the extracted directory `npc/datasets/awa2/archives/Animals_with_Attributes2` from `npc/datasets/awa2/archives/AwA2-data.zip` is no longer required and may be removed.

 ## Dataset Processing and Configurations